USS Ganges: 1799

-Ganges returned to Philadelphia in the fall and Captain John Mullowny relieved Captain Tingey on 16 November.
-That December, she sailed for the West Indies, again convoying American merchantmen until May 1800, when she returned to the States.
+Ganges returned to Philadelphia in the fall and Captain John Mullowny relieved Captain Tingey on 16 November at Philadelphia, Pa.
+She dropped down to Glocester Point on 8 December., she sailed out into Delaware Bay on 20 December for the West Indies, again convoying American merchantmen until May 1800, when she returned to the States.

 1800

+She arrived at Newcastle, Delaware on 3 May, and was ordered to Philadelphia.
 On 25 May 1800, Captain Mullowny received orders to proceed to Havana, and Ganges shortly departed Philadelphia for another eventful cruise.
-On 19 July, she captured the schooner Prudent off the coast of Cuba; on the 20th recaptured American brigantine Dispatch; and the 21st, the third successful day in a row, took schooner Phoebe.
+She cleared the Capes of the Delaware on 3 June escorting a convoy.
+On 19 July, she captured the schooner Prudent off the coast of Cuba.
+On 20 July, she recaptured American brigantine Dispatch, captured 11 days earlier by a French barge; and the 21st, the third successful day in a row, took schooner Phoebe (120 slaves) off Matanzas.
 On 28 July, Ganges captured French privateer La Fortune et Louis.
-In September, her crew ridden with fever, she returned to the United States.
+On 24 August, she departed from Havana.
+In September, her crew ridden with fever, she returned to the United States and was at Newcastle by 20 September.
+On 17 December, she departed (probably Philadelphia) downstream, anchoring off Reedy Island the next day.
+By 22 December, she was 3 leagues East southeast of Little Egg Harbor, New Jersey.
+On 24 December she was anchored off Sandy Hook.

 The Phoebe and the Prudent were two illegal U.S. slave schooners.
 Ganges brought them to Fort Mifflin in Philadelphia as prizes.
 Mullowny chose Philadelphia because of the city's strong anti-slavery sentiments.
 The 135 Africans on board were detained at the Lazaretto for 31 days while their legal status was established.
 During their stay, the staff of the Lazaretto nursed the emaciated and diseased slaves back to health.
 The Pennsylvania Abolition Society took guardianship of the Africans, gave them the last name "Ganges" and dispersed them locally via indentures.
 Apparently most eventually became part of Pennsylvania's population of free blacks.

 1801

 Sailing again 31 January 1801, Ganges proceeded with a convoy for Havana.
 En route she was severely damaged by a storm and put into Basseterre, St. Christopher.
 Here, Commodore John Barry surveyed the ship on 2 March and found her "unfit for sea."
-Being unable to continue her voyage, Ganges remained on the Guadeloupe station until May, then proceeded north with a convoy that reached Philadelphia early in June.
+In a letter dated 20 February to Josiah Parker, chairman of the Committee on Naval Affairs, Navy Secretary Stoddert recommended selling her, (not related to the storm damage).
+Being unable to continue her voyage, Ganges remained on the Guadeloupe station until May, then proceeded north with a convoy that reached Philadelphia early in June, probably 8 June.
 On 10 June 1801, under provision of the Peace Establishment Act, the Navy agent at Philadelphia prepared Ganges for sale.
 She was sold prior to 8 December for $21,000.
 The Navy was reduced to thirteen vessels and the Ganges again became a merchant ship.